mpkondrashin/opsalyzer-release/README.md

 ## Return Codes

-If Opsalyzer successfully finishes sample analysis, it returns code 0 and the result is printed to Stdout.
+If Opsalyzer successfuly finishes sample analysis it returnes code 0 and result is printed to Stdout.
 In case of error, non zero Return Code can be checked to diagnose a problem.

 | Return Code | Description |
 | ----------- | ----------- |